Probing the energy-smeared R-ratio on the lattice: Results

-Isospin breaking effects definitely have to be evaluated from first principles.
-Although this is a task that we leave for future work, we notice that in order to explain the observed tension at $E\sim 0.8$~GeV and $\sigma\sim 0.6$~GeV an isospin breaking effect larger than $2\%$ would be needed.
-This is hard to reconcile with the first principle lattice calculation performed in Ref.~\cite{Borsanyi:2020mff} of the isospin breaking corrections on closely related quantities, in particular on the intermediate window contribution to $a_\mu^\mathrm{HVP}$, where the effect is found to be at the few permille level.
-Indeed, the kernel that in energy space defines the intermediate window contribution to $a_\mu^\mathrm{HVP}$ is rather similar at $E\sim 0.8$~GeV and $\sigma\sim 0.6$~GeV to the Gaussians that definine $R_\sigma(E)$.
+\emph{Isospin breaking effects definitely have to be evaluated from first principles}.
+Indeed, for very small values of $\sigma$ very large isospin breaking effects have to be expected at certain values of $E$, e.g. at very low energy where the channel $\pi^0+\gamma$ opens in QCD$+$QED and also close to other thresholds (see Refs.~\cite{Colangelo:2022prz,Hoferichter:2022iqe}).
+Nevertheless, we notice that in order to explain the observed tension at $E\sim 0.8$~GeV and $\sigma\sim 0.6$~GeV an isospin breaking effect larger than $2\%$ would be needed and this is hard to reconcile with the first principle lattice calculation performed in Ref.~\cite{Borsanyi:2020mff} of the isospin breaking corrections on closely related quantities, in particular on $a_\mu^{\mathrm{HVP},W}$.
+Indeed, the smearing kernel that in energy space defines $a_\mu^{\mathrm{HVP},W}$ is very similar in shape to the Gaussian kernel with central energy $E=0.5$~GeV and width $\sigma=0.53$~GeV (see Figure~\ref{fig:kernelW}) and the isospin breaking effect on $a_\mu^{\mathrm{HVP},W}$ is found to be at the two permille level.
+We also note that, when $R(E)$ is convoluted with the quite different (but always very much spread out in energy) kernels that define the long and short distance contributions to $a_\mu^\text{HVP}$ (see Ref.~\cite{Alexandrou:2022jlc}), the isospin breaking corrections w.r.t.\ iso-symmetric QCD remain very small, namely of about one permille~\cite{Borsanyi:2020mff} and three permille~\cite{HARLANDER2003244} respectively.